Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     Installs <formula>.

     If `--force` is passed, will install <formula> even if it is already installed.
-This can be used to re-install the same version of a formuale without removing it first.
+This can be used to re-install a formula without removing it first.

     If `--debug` is passed and brewing fails, opens a shell inside the temporary folder used for compiling.